Skip to main content

 Owner-builder projects — Some states permit homeowners to act as their own GC, engaging subcontractors directly.
 In these arrangements, the homeowner assumes the GC's coordination and compliance obligations.
 State licensing boards such as the California Contractors State License Board (CSLB) define owner-builder limitations and the conditions under which licensed subcontractors must hold independent permits.

-Professionals navigating these arrangements can review the directory purpose and scope for context on how trade categories are organized within this reference.
+Professionals navigating these arrangements can review the provider network purpose and scope for context on how trade categories are organized within this reference.

 Decision boundaries